Foture/cookieless-google-analytics/README.md

 On 26 May 2011 EU introduced a law that requires websites to implement a cookie opt-in mechanism, effectively meaning that the consumer must give his or her consent before cookies or any other form of data is stored in their browser [[1]](https://en.wikipedia.org/wiki/Directive_on_Privacy_and_Electronic_Communications#Cookies).
 This law especially targets 3rd-party tracking cookies, like those of Google Analytics.
 As a result, many EU websites nowadays are covered in opt-in or "implied consent" banners, popups and all sorts of nightmares.

 However, if your Google Analytics use case only requires visitor tracking for statistical purposes, and not individual targeting, there is an easy and elegant solution to not use cookies and get rid of the nasty popups.
-This cookieless implementation of Google Analytics was created by [Foture](https://www.foture.net) and is using fingerprinting algorithm created by Valve in [Fingerprintjs](https://github.com/Valve/fingerprintjs).
+This cookieless implementation of Google Analytics was created by Marek Foss and is using fingerprinting algorithm created by Valve in [Fingerprintjs](https://github.com/Valve/fingerprintjs).

 ## What is fingerprinting?